Skip to main content

 Sleep stages

-Your baby will cycle through these stages of sleep several times during their sleep period.
+Your baby will go through five stages of sleep several times during their sleep period.
 Sleep cycles vary from baby to baby.
 Babies may wake up as they pass from deep sleep to light sleep.

 Stage 1: Drowsiness

 Your baby is starting to fall asleep.
 You may see yawning, stretching or fussing.
 Get the baby ready for a nap.
-Now is a good time to change the diaper and have quiet time.
+Now is a good time to change their diaper and be quiet together.

 Stage 2: Rapid eye movement (REM) sleep